Javonet/javonet-docs/v2/getting-started/activating-javonet.md

 # Activating Javonet

+Javonet enables software developers to instantly integrate several programming languages.
+Javonet is available for Windows, Linux and Mac operating systems as a downloadable package for supported programming languages.
+This article lists getting started sections for supported technologies.

+Javonet allows you to reference and use modules or packages written in (Java/Kotlin/Groovy/Clojure, C#/VB.NET, Ruby, Perl, Python, JavaScript/TypeScript) like they were created in your technology.

 ## Get activation key

 Use [register](https://my.javonet.com/signup/?type=free) or [log in](https://my.javonet.com/signin/) pages to get license key, which is necessary to activate Javonet.